Christopher Morel Player Props: Cubs vs. Red Sox

-The Chicago Cubs and Christopher Morel (.436 slugging percentage over his past 10 games, including one homer), take on starting pitcher James Paxton and the Boston Red Sox at Wrigley Field, Saturday at 2:20 PM ET.
+The Chicago Cubs and Christopher Morel (.474 slugging percentage over his past 10 games, including one homer), battle starting pitcher Kutter Crawford and the Boston Red Sox at Wrigley Field, Sunday at 2:20 PM ET.

-He had three hits (going 3-for-4) in his most recent appearance against the Red Sox.
+In his previous game he had a one-hit performance (1-for-3) against the Red Sox.

 Christopher Morel Game Info & Props vs. the Red Sox